WojciechMatuszewski/programming-notes/web/fem-web-security-v2.md

   - Gives you a lot of protection since cookies can be marked as `httpOnly`.

   - **There is a size limit to a cookie.
 If you JWT is "too big", it might not fit inside the cookie**.

+## Wrapping up

+A great refresher on some of the things related to the security on the Web.

+1. Understanding how cookies work is crucial.

+- The many ways one can configure a cookie.

+- The implication the website domain has on how cookies behave.

+2. Nowadays, a lot of security-related concerns are taken care of by frameworks we use. **That does not mean you should not think about security**.

+3. Understanding CORS is crucial as well!

+- CORS is not your enemy.
+It is there to help you.

+- Make sure to understand the "CORS headers" and the values you can specify for them.

+- Using '\*' is rarely a good idea.

+4. In the course, we talked about _sessions_ and _jwts_ as main ways for implementing _authorization_ and _authentication_.

+- The _sessions_ are stateful.
+You have to keep some record in the database about them.

+  - This is both a pro, because have a lot of control over them, and a con, because you have to store them in DB.

+- The _jwts_ are stateless.

+  - This is both a pro, because you do not have to hold them in the DB, but also is risky, if implemented improperly, because you do not control them – one JWT is issued, it is valid until it is expired!